| First steps with "real" UGens | ||

 UGEN is inlined.
 For example, we can define a UGEN called

-with the VUGs ENVELOPE
+PERC-SINE* with the VUGs ENVELOPE and

 (define-ugen perc-sine* sample (freq amp atk rel) (declare (inline envelope oscili)) (* (envelope (make-perc atk rel) 1 1 #'free) (oscili amp freq *sine-table*))) (dsp! ugen-test4 (freq amp atk rel) (stereo (perc-sine* freq amp atk rel))) SCRATCH> (ugen-test4 440 .3 .01 .5)